Finland Crypto Tax 2026: 30% / 34% Capital Income and the €30,000 Band

 Finland Crypto Tax 2026

-- The band is on total capital income, not crypto alone — crypto stacks with other capital income.
+- The band applies to your total capital income, not crypto in isolation, so crypto gains stack with dividends, rental income, and other asset gains.

-- Deemed acquisition cost (hankintameno-olettama): option to deduct a presumed % of sale price instead of actual cost basis — valuable for long-held / low-basis positions.
+- The deemed acquisition cost (hankintameno-olettama) lets you deduct a presumed percentage of the sale price instead of actual cost basis — often the better outcome on long-held or low-basis holdings.

-- Losses generally deductible against capital gains with carry-forward.
+- Losses are generally deductible against capital gains and can be carried forward.

 The 30% / 34% capital-income bands